 Recreational activities are available on campus and in the area.
-Options include the Auxiliary Gym with weight-lifting and exercise equipment, the racquetball courts, the Gym with basketball hoops, the Game Room, an outdoor sand volleyball court, as well as bicycles available to use on campus.
+Options include the Auxiliary Gym with weight-lifting and exercise equipment, the Gym with basketball hoops, the Game Room, an outdoor sand volleyball court, as well as bicycles available to use on campus.
 There are trails in the area for walking, running, and biking.